Japan plans vaccine freezer buying binge as Tokyo reports record cases

 BETTER LATE?

-Defence Minister Nobuo Kishi this week ordered the military, known as the Self Defence Forces, to send nurses to a hard-hit city in Hokkaido prefecture in the north.
+Defence Minister Nobuo Kishi this week ordered the military, known as the Self Defence Forces (SDF), to send nurses to a hard-hit city in Hokkaido prefecture in the north.

+The government will also send nurses from the SDF to Osaka, in western Japan, where the number of coronavirus cases is rising, Kyodo news agency reported on Thursday.

 The health ministry said it is too early to say when Japan would get the vaccines, but AstraZeneca has announced that, of the 120 million doses to be allocated to Japan, 30 million would likely be supplied in the first quarter of 2021.